Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

 Tap, tap, tap.
 That’s the sound of your siding being destroyed.
-Woodpeckers and insects can create massive issues in a home with wood siding — ranging all the way from aesthetic flaws and defects to huge structural problems that threaten the safety of your home.
+Woodpeckers and insects can create massive issues in a home with wood siding — ranging from aesthetic flaws and defects to huge structural problems that threaten the safety of your home.
 However, you don’t have to passively accept whatever damage these invaders wreak on your home.
 There are many ways to defeat siding pests — and even some things you can do to prevent problems before they even begin.

 The Most Common Wood Siding Pests — and How to Handle Them